-The Nominating and Corporate Governance Committee shall make regular reports to the Board.
+The Committee shall make regular reports to the Board.
 The Committee may request that any directors, officers or employees of the Corporation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee to provide such pertinent information as the Committee requests.

 Committee Authority and Responsibilities

 The Committee shall:

-- Monitor the composition of the Board to assure that it contains a reasonable balance of professional interests, business experience, financial expertise, independent directors and diversity (including by considering in self-assessments and director searches attributes deemed valuable to Sealed Air such as, among others, diversity of age, gender, international background, race, ethnicity and specialized experience); consider the qualifications of Board members; identify individuals qualified to become Board members, consistent with criteria approved by the Board; evaluate prospective nominees identified by the Committee or by other Board members, management (including considering the recommendation made by the Chair of the Board with respect to each Board candidate), stockholders or other sources; recommend to the Board, as appropriate, for the next annual meeting of stockholders or to fill vacancies or newly-created directorships at other times, Board membership changes and nominees to maintain or achieve the balance that the Committee determines to be appropriate.
+- Monitor the composition of the Board to assure that it contains a reasonable balance of professional interests, business experience, financial expertise, independent directors and diversity (including by considering in self-assessments and director searches attributes deemed valuable to the Corporation such as, among others, diversity of age, gender, international background, race, ethnicity and specialized experience); consider the qualifications of Board members; identify individuals qualified to become Board members, consistent with criteria approved by the Board; evaluate prospective nominees identified by the Committee or by other Board members, management (including considering the recommendation made by the Chair of the Board with respect to each Board candidate), stockholders or other sources; recommend to the Board, as appropriate, for the next annual meeting of stockholders or to fill vacancies or newly-created directorships at other times, Board membership changes and nominees to maintain or achieve the balance that the Committee determines to be appropriate.